Student visa to Japan

 - A visa application form filled in digitally or by hand using block letters.
 Write your school as guarantor "Guarantor or reference in Japan" unless they have instructed you otherwise.

-For more information see the website of the Japanese Embassy in your country.
-Please note that you need to complete this process and get your visa before you arrive in Japan.
+Different rules can apply to different nationalities so please double check this with the Japanese Embassy in your country.
+Please note that you need to complete this process and get your visa before you arrive in Japan unless your school has explicitly instructed you otherwise.

 6. Get your visa